Mary Fallin: Ten Commandments monument controversy

 Fallin was a supporter of a controversial Ten Commandments monument that had been erected on the Oklahoma State Capitol grounds in 2012.
-In July 2015, the Oklahoma Supreme Court ruled, in a 7-2 vote, that the monument's presence on public land violated the Oklahoma Constitution, which prohibits the use of public property "for the benefit of any religious purpose."
-Fallin initially refused to follow the court order, expressing the view that the ruling was incorrect and that the state would petition for a rehearing of the case.Abby Phillips, Oklahoma's Ten Commandments statue isn't going anywhere, governor says, Washington Post (July 7, 2015).
+In July 2015, the Oklahoma Supreme Court ruled, in a 7–2 vote, that the monument's presence on public land violated the Oklahoma Constitution, which prohibits the use of public property "for the benefit of any religious purpose."
+Fallin initially refused to follow the court order, expressing the view that the ruling was incorrect and that the state would petition for a rehearing of the case.

 The court's ruling was subsequently upheld, and in October 2015 the monument was quietly removed from Capitol grounds to a private property several blocks away.
-Fallin called for a state constitutional amendment to restore the monument to the Capitol grounds.Barbara Hoberock, Fallin urges lawmakers to act swiftly on Ten Commandments amendment: Governor seeks constitutional amendment, Tulsa World (October 7, 2015).
+Fallin called for a state constitutional amendment to restore the monument to the Capitol grounds.
 The Legislature passed the resolution placing the question on the Oklahoma ballot, with voters to decide at the November 2016 election.
 The resolution was subsequently defeated.